AkoniHakeem/GA/README.md

 ## GA MOVIE API PROJECT
-- This project is my effort on th coding assignment requested by GA.
+- This project is my effort on the coding assignment requested by GA.

 ## Description
 - The project caputures specifications requiring to model a scenario based on the models present in the src/movie/model folder.